Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 Have you heard of Servant Leadership?
 Have you read the "Attitude" quote by Charles Swindoll?
 The two serve the same goals.

-Of all of the Oklahoma treasure tales, the tales surrounding Standing Rock may be the most interesting.
-The myths surrounding this treasure range from spanish conquistadors to doctors and ranchers.
+Of all of the Oklahoma treasure tales, the tales surrounding Standing Rock and Lake Eufaula may be the most interesting.
+The myths surrounding the Lake Eufaula treasure range from Spanish conquistadors to doctors and ranchers.

 Virtual Reality has been around for a long time, so has Active Worlds.
 Active Worlds is one of the most interactive and unique out of all of the 3D chat programs.
 This article tells of how the oldest virtual reality programs still in existence is exceeding all expectations.